worldofmarcus/project-portfolio-5/README.md

 Models used (besides standard user model) in this project are:

+**App: Blog**

-* **Category** - Handles categories.
-I made a specific model to be able to add more dynamics (create / remove categories going forward in the admin backend instead of 'hard code' it in the code).
+* **Category** - Handles blog categories.
+I made this specific model to have a more dynamic handling of adding blog categorys.
+* **Post** - Handles all the post blogs and also has a ForeignKey to the category which feed in the categories to the post model.

+**App: Checkout**
+* **Order** - Handles all customer orders.
+Holds delivery information but also generates i.e. order numbers and update totals.
+Has a foreign connection to the user_profile model.
+* **OrderLineItem** - Keeps track of each order item in each order the customer with ForeignKeys to the Order and Product model.

 * **Genre** - Handles genres.
 I made a specific model to be able to add more dynamics (create / remove genres going forward in the admin backend instead of 'hard code' it in the code).
 * **Post** - Handles all the reviews
 * **Comment** - Handles all the comments